elaraproject/elara-handbook/book/specifics/mathematical-physics/tensor-analysis.md

 # Tensor Calculus

-General relativity is written in the language of tensors and differential geometry, both known for their difficulty.
-This is hopefully a gentler guide to both topics, one that preserves the essense of their mathematical beauty without baffling the mind.
+As we move into more advanced physics, vector calculus quickly becomes insufficient, and vector notation becomes incredibly inelegant and hard to work with.
+We need a new type of mathematical object to describe vector-like quantities in these theories - **tensors**.
+Fluid mechanics, advanced electrodynamics, and many numerical methods for partial differential equations *all* use tensors.
+General relativity is famously written in the language of differential geometry, known for its difficulty, and uses tensors near-exclusively.
+This is hopefully a gentler guide to tensors, one that preserves the essense of their mathematical beauty without baffling the mind.

 ```{code-cell} ipython3
 import sympy as sp